otrapersona/hat_seismometer/README.md

-## starter.py is a ramshackle daemon for hat_dog.py, then it started with the sense hat middle button and stopped with any other one.
+## starter.py is a ramshackle daemon for hat_dog.py, then it is started with the sense hat's middle button and stopped with any other one.

 ## the service starts starter.py, don't forget to check file locations